'I Chose To Stay Alive,' Says Russian Journalist Who Faked His Death

 At the press conference, Babchenko said he wasn't thinking about journalistic codes of ethics when he decided to cooperate with Ukrainian security.
 He was thinking about his safety and the safety of his family.

-"To all those journalists who think I've crossed a red line, my friends, the moment you are paid a visit [by security agents]... and then get asked, 'What do you want?
+"To all those journalists who think I've crossed a red line, my friends, the moment you are paid a visit [by security agents] and then get asked, 'What do you want?
 Do you want to stay alive?
 Or do you want to preserve the ethics, chastity and the high moral ground of your profession?'
 Please, my friends, feel free to preserve the ethics, chastity and the high moral ground of your profession!" he said.
 "I chose to stay alive."